josephprasanth/YogaVishnu3/README.md

 # YogaVishnu3
-YogaVishnu Is Recreated here with Angular 5 , Bootstrap 4 and is deployed using Firebase for the clientside
+YogaVishnu.se will be using Angular 5 , Javascript, Typescript ,Bootstrap 4 and firebases new firestorm platform as backend to build the client panel.
+The main static website will be built with bootstrap 4 , Javascript , and jquery.